-HoldCo will principally be controlled by its Board of Directors.
-Those directors will have the responsibility for governance, subject to any specific provisions that HBRIC Ltd imposes in the HoldCo constitution.
+HoldCo will be controlled by its Board of Directors.
+Those directors will have the responsibility for governance, subject to any specific provisions that HBRIC Ltd imposes in the HoldCo constitution, which are permitted under the NZX Listing Rules.

-The Board of Directors of HoldCo would initially be appointed by HBRIC Ltd (whose directors are appointed by the Regional Council), with those directors expected to be the directors of both HoldCo and Napier Port upon completion of any IPO.
-HBRIC Ltd (and ultimately the Regional Council through its control of HBRIC Ltd) will have the ability to appoint and remove all directors of HoldCo prior to any IPO completing.
-From the time that any IPO completes, and provided HBRIC Ltd retains at least 51 per cent of the shares in HoldCo, HBRIC Ltd (and ultimately the Regional Council) will still have the ability to control the appointment and removal of directors of HoldCo.
-Any such appointment and removal of directors once listing has occurred will need to be undertaken in accordance with the NZX Listing Rules and the constitution of HoldCo.
-The Regional Council's influence and control as the ultimate majority shareholder of Napier Port would remain the same under the proposed HoldCo structure as it would be if Napier Port were directly listed on NZX and a majority of the shares held by HBRIC Ltd.
+The Board of Directors of HoldCo would initially be appointed by HBRIC Ltd (whose directors are appointed by the Regional Council), with those HoldCo directors expected to be the directors of both HoldCo and Napier Port upon completion of any IPO.

+HBRIC Ltd (and ultimately the Regional Council through its control of HBRIC Ltd) would have the ability to appoint and remove all directors of HoldCo prior to any IPO completing.
+Any appointment or removal of directors once listing has occurred would need to be undertaken in accordance with the NZX Listing Rules and the constitution of HoldCo.

+In summary, the Regional Council cannot 'direct' the Port Board currently, and will not be able to do so under the proposed HoldCo structure.